sammieadewole/go-api/README.md

 ### 3. MongoDB Setup
 Had issues starting a MongoDB Atlas instance, so I used Docker instead.
 Pulled MongoDB and PostgreSQL images for local development.

+**Update**: Authenticatiom is now for internal use only not for customers

 ## Features